Gabinou/mace/README.md

-    // Note: 'clean' and 'all' are reserved target names with expected behavior. struct Target foo = { /* Unitialized values guaranteed to be 0 / NULL */ /* Default separator is ' ', but can be set with MACE_SET_SEPARATOR */ .includes           = "include include/sub/a.h",
+    // Note: 'clean' and 'all' are reserved target names with expected behavior. struct Target foo = { /* Unitialized values guaranteed to be 0 / NULL */ /* Default separator is ',', but can be set with MACE_SET_SEPARATOR */ .includes           = "include,include/sub/a.h",
-        .sources            = "src src/sub/*",
+        .sources            = "src,src/sub/*",
         .base_dir           = "foo",
         .kind               = MACE_STATIC_LIBRARY,
     };